-- (1) the condensed set of financial statements in the half-yearly financial report of GE Capital UK Funding Unlimited Company ("the Company") for the six months ended 30 June 2023 ("the interim financial information") which comprises the condensed statement of comprehensive income, the condensed statement of financial position, the condensed statements of changes in equity, the condensed cash flow statement and the related explanatory notes, have been presented and prepared in accordance with International Accounting Standard 34, Interim Financial Reporting, as adopted by the European Union, Transparency Directive and the Transparency Rules of the Central Bank of Ireland. - (2) The interim financial information presented, as required by the DTR of the UK FCA, gives a true and fair view of the assets, liabilities, financial position of the Company as at 30 June 2023 and its profit for the period then ended. includes: - a. an indication of important events that have occurred during the first 6 months of the financial year, and their impact on the condensed set of financial statements; and - b. a description of the principal risks and uncertainties for the remaining 6 months of the financial year. - c. details of any related party transactions that have materially affected the Company's financial position or performance in the six months ended 30 June 2023, and material changes to related party transactions described in the Annual Report for the financial year ended 31 December 2022.
+- (1) the condensed set of financial statements in the half-yearly financial report of GE Capital European Funding Unlimited Company ("the Company") for the six months ended 30 June 2023 ("the interim financial information") which comprises the condensed statement of comprehensive income, the condensed statement of financial position, the condensed statements of changes in equity, the condensed cash flow statement and the related explanatory notes, have been presented and prepared in accordance with International Accounting Standard 34, Interim Financial Reporting, as adopted by the European Union, the Transparency Directive and the Transparency Rules of the Central Bank of Ireland. - (2) The interim financial information presented, as required by the DTR of the UK FCA, includes: - a. an indication of important events that have occurred during the first 6 months of the financial year, and their impact on the condensed set of financial statements;